William Herbert Hobbs: Background and education

 William Herbert Hobbs, geologist and leader of four expeditions to Greenland, was born in Worcester, Massachusetts, July 2, 1864, the son of Horace and Mary Paine (Parker) Hobbs.
 He was educated at Worcester Polytechnic Institute (in 1883 he was graduated with the degree of Bachelor of Science.), at Johns Hopkins (Ph.D., 1888), and at Heidelberg (1888–89).

 Career

 He filled several positions at the University of Wisconsin–Madison (1889–1906).
 From 1886 to 1906 he served with the United States Geological Survey.
 He received his appointment as Professor of Geology, Aug.
 6, 1906.
 He also taught at the University of Michigan (1906 - 1934).

 During his career, Hobbs lead four expeditions to Greenland and made several trips in Europe.
-In about 1906, he made a "record ascent" of Mont Blanc, "lowering the previous record by an hour and a half, " according to one biographical source which offers no further detail nor source information.
-Hobbs gained notoriety in 1909, when he denounced as fraud Dr. F.A.
-Cook's claim of having reached the North Pole.
+In about 1906, he made a "record ascent" of Mont Blanc, "lowering the previous record by an hour and a half," according to one biographical source which offers no further detail nor source information.
+Hobbs gained notoriety in 1909, when he denounced as fraud Dr. Frederick Cook's claim of having reached the North Pole.
 Hobbs was then counter-attacked by Cook.